DevDaveJ/robokitty/README.md

-# Getting Started with Create React App
+# RoboKitty

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is part of the Complete Web Development course 2021 on udemy.com, and shows some cards that can be searched by typing in the "Find kittens" textbox.

+Enjoy!

 ## Available Scripts